olliw42/mLRS-docu/docs/DRONECAN.md

 - CAN_D1_UC_S1_NOD = 68
 - CAN_D1_UC_S1_PRO = 2 (MAVLink 2)

+> [!NOTE]
-***Note***: The setting "Serial 0" should not be confused with ArduPilot's SERIALx parameters or mLRS' serial and serial2 ports.
+> The setting "Serial 0" should not be confused with ArduPilot's SERIALx parameters or mLRS' serial and serial2 ports.

 Adjust DroneCAN stream rates (optional settings):